 Below are the different types of testing, which are as follows:

 1. Formal Smoke Testing:

 Under the formal smoke testing, the developer provides the build to the test engineer.
 Here the test engineer assigns one tester to every feature of the build and is asked to perform the smoke test.
-The test leader then analyses all the test result of the build and reports the end result to the developer.
+The test leader then analyses all the test results of the build and reports the developer’s end result.
 These procedures are done officially through proper email chains, hence the name Formal Smoke Testing.

 2. Informal Smoke Testing: